kputnam/piggly/README.md

 * [Treetop] [2]: `gem install treetop`
 * The [ruby-pg driver] [3]: `gem install pg`
-* The examples require ActiveRecord: `gem install active-record`
+* The examples require ActiveRecord: `gem install activerecord`

 ## How to Install